-It’s still spring, but your air conditioner has been cooling your home in Crystal Beach, FL, for a while now.
+It’s still spring, but your air conditioning has been cooling your home in Crystal Beach, FL, for a while now.
 But as the heat pump ran, you noticed that the air never grew cool.
 Let’s go over four reasons why a heat pump would heat your home when in cooling mode.

 Stuck Reversing Valve

 First, consider the reversing valve, which is the device that’s charged with switching your heat pump from heating to cooling mode and vice versa.
 This can get caked up with grime or simply worn out with age, and the result will be a valve stuck in just one mode.